The Italian present infinitive

+A verb is a word that refers to an action, and the infinitive is its base form.
 In other words, the infinitive is the unconjugated form of a verb.

-In Italian there are three types:
+In Italian, there are three types:

 Let’s take the verb mangiare as an example.
-We could translate into English in two different ways:
+We could translate it into English in two different ways:

 - to eat